Head of Russian private army Wagner says more than 20,000 of his troops died in Bakhmut battle - KESQ

 In Moscow, Russian Defense Minister Sergei Shoigu vowed to respond “promptly and extremely harshly” to such attacks.

-Ministry spokesman Igor Konashenkov said that local troops, airstrikes and artillery routed the attackers.

-Twelve civilians were wounded in the attack, officials said, and an older woman died during an evacuation.

-Details of the incident in the rural region, about 80 kilometers (45 miles) north of the city of Kharkiv in eastern Ukraine and far from the front lines of the almost 15-month war, are unclear.
+Details of the incident in the rural region, about 80 kilometers (45 miles) north of the city of Kharkiv in eastern Ukraine and far from the war’s front lines, are unclear.

-Moscow blamed the incursion that began Monday on Ukrainian military saboteurs.
+Moscow blamed the incursion on Ukrainian military saboteurs.
 Kyiv described it as an uprising against the Kremlin by Russian partisans.
 It was impossible to reconcile the two versions, to say with certainty who was behind the attack or to ascertain its aims.

-The region is a Russian military hub holding fuel and ammunition depots.
-Moscow officials declined to say how many attackers were involved or comment on why it took so long to put down the assault.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine